 Pulmonary damage is probably initiated by diffuse obstruction in the small airways by abnormally thick mucus secretions.
-Bronchiolitis and mucopurulent plugging of the airways occur secondary to obstruction and infection.
+Bronchiolitis Bronchiolitis Bronchiolitis is an acute viral infection of the lower respiratory tract affecting infants < 24 months and is characterized by respiratory distress, wheezing, and/or crackles.
+Diagnosis is... read more and mucopurulent plugging of the airways occur secondary to obstruction and infection.
+Chronic inflammation secondary to the release of proteases and proinflammatory cytokines by cells in the airways also contributes to lung injury.
 Airway changes are more common than parenchymal changes, and emphysema is not prominent.
 About 50% of patients have bronchial hyperreactivity that may respond to bronchodilators.

 Infertility occurs in 98% of adult men secondary to maldevelopment of the vas deferens or to other forms of obstructive azoospermia.
 In women, fertility is somewhat decreased secondary to viscid cervical secretions, although many women have carried pregnancies to term.
 Pregnancy outcome for both the mother and neonate is related to the mother's health.

-Meconium ileus due to obstruction of the ileum by viscid meconium may be the earliest sign and is present in 15 to 20% of CF-affected neonates.
+Meconium ileus due to obstruction of the ileum by viscid meconium may be the earliest sign and is present in about 10 to 20% of CF-affected neonates.
 It typically manifests with abdominal distention, vomiting, and failure to pass meconium.
 Some infants have intestinal perforation, with signs of peritonitis and shock.
 Infants with meconium plug syndrome have a delayed passage of meconium.
 They can have similar signs of obstruction or very mild and transient symptoms that go unnoticed.
 Older patients may have episodes of constipation or develop recurrent and sometimes chronic episodes of partial or complete small- or large-bowel obstruction (distal intestinal obstruction syndrome).
 Symptoms include crampy abdominal pain, change in stooling pattern, decreased appetite, and sometimes vomiting.

 Occasionally, infants who are undernourished, especially if on hypoallergenic formula or soy formula, present with generalized edema secondary to protein malabsorption.